Fish Health and Biosecurity

 - Standard Operating Procedures (SOPs) for quarantine, disinfection, disease investigation, disease treatment and control

 - Regular veterinary inspection program of the facility

 Since 1985 Ausyfish has been submitting samples to the Queensland Government Biosecurity Sciences Laboratory for health testing.
 These tests are comprehensive.
 They include gross, and histology examination, (histopathology) of each sample submitted.
 This is where the sample, (Usually about 30 fish from each batch or pond.) is sliced into ultra thin, transparent sections which are then examined under a microscope by a highly qualified Queensland Government fish pathologist.

-These tests have been a requirement for batches of fish sent to aquaculture facilities outside the state of
+These tests have been a requirement for batches of fish to be sent to aquaculture facilities outside the state of

 In 2010, Ausyfish volunteered to participate in a new scheme designed to better capture the health of fish at our aquaculture facility.
 This new scheme developed by the Queensland Government, the Fish Health Certification Program, (FHCP) requires samples to be sent on a regular basis regardless of where the fish were to be sold.